 It's totally not!
 Premenstrual Syndrome is caused by the fluctuating hormones during the menstrual cycle and can cause a range of physical and mental symptoms, from bloating and breast tenderness to food cravings and anxiety.
 Menstrual pain (dysmenorrhea) can range from mild to severe and can be debilitating for some women.
 This is caused by the uterus or womb contracting and pressing on nearby blood vessels, starving the uterus of oxygen.
-This in turn, causes belly or lower back pain.
+This, in turn, causes belly or lower back pain.
 Ibuprofen, heat packs and massages can help ease menstrual pain, or there are many natural remedies for period pain that you can try.
 Avoiding caffeine, salt, tobacco and alcohol can also reduce cramping.

 Myth 5: You shouldn’t have sex during your period.

 In fact, you may feel more aroused during this time of the month.
 The release of endorphins during orgasms is also said to reduce PMS symptoms such as cramping and sadness.
 It’s often less messy than anticipated so don’t assume your partner will be ‘grossed out’ about having period sex – have an open discussion with your partner and respect their decision either way.
-If you do engage in intercourse while menstruating, be sure to use protection; you are still at risk of transmitting or getting and STI when you have your period.
+If you do engage in intercourse while menstruating, be sure to use protection; you are still at risk of transmitting or getting an STI when you have your period.

 Myth 6: You can’t fall pregnant during your period.

 This is a common misconception.
-Whist the probability is low, it is possible for an egg to be fertilised whist you are menstruating, particularly if you have a shorter cycle.
+Whist the probability is low, it is possible for an egg to be fertilised whilst you are menstruating, particularly if you have a shorter cycle.
 Ensure you practice safe sex during menstruation if you do not want to fall pregnant.